scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

-Both sets of analytics operate on time series of neighborhood types; they each take as input a set of spatial units of analysis (e.g. census tracts) that have been assigned a categorical variable for each point in time (e.g.the output of the ``cluster`` module).
+Both sets of analytics operate on time series of neighborhood types; they each take as input a set of spatial units of analysis (e.g. census tracts) that have been assigned a categorical variable for each point in time (e.g. the output of the ``cluster`` module).
 They differ, however, in how the time series are modeled and analyzed.
 The first set centers on *transition analysis*, which treats each time series as stochastically generated from time point to time